dbohlender/canfar.github.io/docs/tutorial.md

 and you will end up in the `$TMPDIR`  directory, but a different (dynamically created) one than during interactive session.
 The interesting files are:

-- `_condor_stderr` on the VM will become `mytutorial.err` on the login host
+- `_condor_stderr` on the VM will become `mytutorial.err` on the batch host
-- `_condor_stdout` on the VM will become `mytutorial.out` on the login host
+- `_condor_stdout` on the VM will become `mytutorial.out` on the batch host
 - `condor_exec.exe` was your script `mytutorial.bash`

-Once you have no more jobs in the queue, check the logs and output files `mytutorial.*` on the login host, and check on your VOSpace browser.
+Once you have no more jobs in the queue, check the logs and output files `mytutorial.*` on the batch host, and check on your VOSpace browser.
 All 3 of the generated catalogues should have been uploaded.

 You are done!